julioalex-rezende/ccf-app-samples/FSI_DEMO.md

 multiparty systems

-Applications can be written in
+Applications can be written in [TypeScript - JavaScript - C++ - More upcoming]

-TypeScript
-JavaScript
-C++
-More languages support upcoming in 2023

 ## Samples